mawinkler/playground-one/docs/scenarios/bigdata/splunk-integrate-vision-one-xdr.md

 As URL type `https://api.xdr.trendmicro.com` for an US instance of Vision One.
 Adapt the URL if your instance is located in another region (see [FAQ](../../faq.md#know-how-to-check-the-region-and-data-center-location-details-in-trend-vision-one)).

-As the `Authentication toke` paste the API Key generated in Vision One beforehand.
+As the `Authentication token` paste the API Key generated in Vision One beforehand.

 ![alt text](images/splunk-app-v1xdr-08.png "Integration")